 Cold Storage on a Ledger Wallet

-Hardware wallets are however costly, and also not perfect.
-They can malfunction, be stolen, or even be fraudulently coded by manufacturers or middle men to steal your coins.
+However, hardware wallets are costly, and also not perfect.
+They can malfunction, be stolen, or even be fraudulently coded by manufacturers or middlemen to steal your coins.
 Be very careful when purchasing a hardware wallet, if you choose this option.
-Only buy it from a reputable source, and make sure that you do your due diligence and back it up with a paper wallet as described in the above steps.
+Only buy from a reputable source, and make sure that you do your due diligence and back it up with a paper wallet as described in the above steps.

 As with all wallets, be sure to do your own research.

 Another thing to consider while on the topic of safely stashing your crypto, is to implement a way for the money to pass on in the event of your death.
 We all think that the possibility of dying tomorrow is slim—and it is admittedly strange to have to think this way—but as the only certainty in life is death, it is a good idea to cater for it.

 When buying and storing cryptocurrencies it is easy to forget about them with regards to one’s will.
 Especially if one is purchasing small amounts.
 However, there is the possibility that even a small investment made now could potentially be worth substantially more in the future.
 If you were to die, and your coins died with you, this could be a marked loss for your family.